Swap to Beauty & makeup or Hair or go back to all job sectors

 You can find out more about becoming a residential support worker from Think Care Careers.

-With experience, you could take on more responsibility as a senior support worker or manager.
+With experience, you could take on more responsibility as a senior support worker or residential support manager.

-You could also train as a social worker.
+You could also train to become a social worker or counsellor.